google/perforce-utils/backups/README.md

 Repeat the bucket creation process for the incremental and regular buckets.

+IMPORTANT: The buckets will contain sensitive data, so make sure they are not publicly readable!

 ### Granting permissions

 You can grant permissions by opening bucket details and navigating to the Permissions tab.